emorale112/5936/docs/guides/Getting Custom Fields.md

 Now imagine you get the custom fields for an individual who:
 1. Has never filled out the employee level custom field
-2. Has filled out the t-shirt size field but then replaced it with a blank
+2. Has filled out the t-shirt size field but then blanked it out
 3. Has filled out the fruit question with their favorite fruit

 The response would look something like this: